 It’s a small-batch recipe that can be whipped up quickly and there’s no need to process in boiling water.
 Frozen fruit is fair game, making it an excellent year round option.
 And when it’s time to add the maple syrup or honey (you could use agave if preferred), you can taste for sweetness, adjusting to your exact liking.

 Truth be told, I make most of my jam recipes just like my grandmother did, and they are not low in sugar.
 My family and I still enjoy these jams regularly.
 Standard recipes for canned jams and jellies rely on pectin to thicken the fruit and make it jell.
 Pectin, though, is very sour, so it must be offset with sugar－a good bit of it.
 The sugar also helps to preserve the quality of the fruit when canned.

 Because I have gotten requests for low-sugar options－and because my kids do eat a lot of PB&Js－I started experimenting with jams that use heart-healthy and highly absorbent chia seeds as a thickener.

-The recipe below offers a variety of options, but the basic formula for just over one cup of jam is the following: 12 ounces of fruit, 3 tablespoons of honey, and 2 tablespoons of chia seeds.
+The recipe below offers a variety of options, but the basic formula for just over one cup of jam is the following: 12 ounces of fruit, 3 tablespoons of honey or maple syrup, and 2 tablespoons of chia seeds.